Introduction

 Humans mostly function in groups.

-This is fundamental to our biological nature, obvious for hunter-gatherers who could hunt bigger prey by working together and rely on the rest of the group continually gathering food while specialist hunting parties occasionally brought large amounts of protein for the tribe.
+This is fundamental to our biological nature, obvious for hunter-gatherers who could hunt bigger prey by working together and rely on the rest of the group continually gathering other types of food while specialist hunting parties occasionally brought large amounts of protein for the whole tribe.

-Most people who think of themselves as very individual and non-conformist today, are still very fundamentally functioning due to what’s provided by society in the modern world, which includes, more than ever before, the opportunity to be different and express some degree of uniqueness, while still having the huge advantages that modern society brings (I’ll go into more detail about those, below).
+Most people who think of themselves as very individual and non-conformist today, are still very fundamentally functioning due to what’s provided by society in the modern world, which includes, more than ever before, a wide range of opportunities to be different and express some degree of uniqueness, while still having the huge advantages that modern society brings (I’ll go into more detail about those, below).

 Historical evolution of group membership.